 Magen David Adom

-Israel’s national ambulance, blood-services, and disaster-relief organization, serving as emergency medical first-responders for the state’s 8.8 million people.
-MDA is the only organization mandated by the Israeli government to serve in this role, but it’s not a government agency, so it relies on people like you for funding.
+Magen David Adom is Israel’s national ambulance, blood-services, and disaster-relief organization, serving as emergency medical first-responder for the state’s 8.8 million people.
+Magen David Adom is the only organization mandated by the Israeli government to serve in this role, but it is not a government agency.
+It relies on generous donors like Daily Givers for funding.

 In the hustle of life, it’s easy to forget who we are and why we’re here.
-It’s harder than ever to find purpose and meaning in the midst of our messy, chaotic lives.
 We’re surrounded by an endless stream of content, yet we hunger for more meaning.
 We suffer from information overload, yet we wonder why we feel burnt out.